 Add A New User

-When using PostgreSQL, you might want to add a new user in addition to the default postgres user.
-This is often a requirement when you want to add users with different roles and access rights.
+When using PostgreSQL, you might want to add a new user.
+This is often a critical project requirement when you want to add users with different roles and access rights.
 PostgreSQL has a simple process of adding new users and defining their roles.

 Use the following command to add a new user: